 Faculty and Staff Policies and Procedures are on The Food Science Web page.
-Look this up for
+Look this up for details.
+See Department Head Administrative Assistant, if unable to locate.

 Computers and Printers

 The use of printers for other than direct and immediate employment-related activities creates access restrictions and user problems.
 To eliminate them, the following guidelines should be observed: